Hebephilia

 Coinage and early forensic use

 The word hebephilia combines the Ancient Greek hḗbē (ἥβη) (youth, and by extension the onset of puberty, personified as the goddess Hebe) with -philia ("attraction").
-It was introduced into modern forensic literature in 1955 by Hammer and Glueck, working with sex offenders at Sing Sing prison, who used it to separate offenders oriented toward pubescent youth from those with a prepubescent (pedophilic) focus.
-The coinage is sometimes credited to the prison psychiatrist and ethnolinguist Paul K. Benedict, though it is not clearly documented in his own print.
-The term thus emerged as a descriptive forensic distinction about a developmental stage, rather than as a 19th-century sexological category, it does not appear in the founding catalogues of Krafft-Ebing or Havelock Ellis under this name.
+It entered modern forensic literature in 1955 through the work of Emanuel Hammer and Bernard Glueck with sex offenders at Sing Sing prison, used to separate offenders oriented toward pubescent youth from those with a prepubescent (pedophilic) focus.
+Glueck credited the coinage, without citation, to the prison psychiatrist Paul K. Benedict.
+The term thus emerged as a descriptive forensic distinction about a developmental stage, not as a 19th-century sexological category: it does not appear in the founding catalogues of Krafft-Ebing or Havelock Ellis under this name.

 The DSM-5 controversy